Jakub-Espandr/depth-rgb-dataset-curator/README.md

 The exported depth images are saved in their original TIFF format, preserving the original precision and quality.

 ## Sample Data

-Sample data can be loaded using the "Load Images Folder" button to test the application's functionality.
+Sample data is available in the `Test` folder.
+This data can be used to test the application's functionality and ensure that it is working as expected.
+The sample data includes paired RGB and depth images with matching timestamps, organized in the correct directory structure for easy loading and processing.

 ## Notes
 - Ensure that the RGB and depth images are named with matching timestamps for proper pairing.